Ministerial Decision No. 27 of 2023 on Implementation of Certain Provisions of Cabinet Decision No. 85 of 2022 on Determination of Tax Residency.

 The new ministerial decision is a welcome addition to the tax residency determination process.
 While it implements a number of existing laws, the decision provides clarity on tax residency and safeguards the interests of various parties.
 It also ensures that tax residence is clearly defined while taking into account changes in the business environment and technological advancements.
 This decision will help establish a more predictable, transparent, and fair tax residency determination process while strengthening the legal basis of taxation.
 The decision is also expected to reduce instances of double taxation and tax evasion.
 If you have any concerns regarding the new tax residency rules, feel free to contact GAAP Associates.

-What is the frequency of internal audits for a company in UAE There's no one-size-fits-all answer to how often you should conduct internal audits in your UAE firm.
+What is the frequency of internal audits for a company in UAE There is no one-size-fits-all answer to how often you should conduct internal audits in your UAE firm.
 An effective internal audit program considers several factors to determine the optimal frequency for different areas.
-This b
+This blog

 The Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses (hereinafter referred to as the “Corporate Tax Law”) was issued by the United Arab Emirates (“UAE”), on 09 December 2022.
 The Corporate Tax Law provides the legislative basis for the i